 Cave Urban, ‘Transience’, Sculpture by the Sea, Bondi 2019.
 Photo Clyde Yee.

-Submissions for Sculpture by the Sea, Bondi 2020 are now closed.
+Application dates for Sculpture by the Sea, Bondi 2023 will be announced shortly.

 AWARDS & SUBSIDIES